adalton/apue3/Chapter10/Readme.md

     user   1193 66.0 88.0 1052940 889432 pts/1  D+   23:32   0:00 ./a.out
     ```

-    According to the man page for `ps`, the `D` process state code means
+    Notice the `D+` process state.
+According to the man page for `ps`, the
-    "uninterruptible sleep (usually IO)" (the `+` means the process is in
+    `D` process state code means "uninterruptible sleep (usually IO)"
-    the foreground process group).
+    (the `+` means the process is in the foreground process group).
+This
+    explains why the signal was received by the process only after `write`
+    completed.

-    On MacOS I see different behavior: the "signal received" message appears
+    On MacOS I see different behavior from this application: the "signal
-    about a second after starting the program.
-That said, examining the
+    received" message appears about a second after starting the program.
+That
-    generated file I notice that is is the correct size (1GB).
-For MacOS it
+    said, examining the generated file I notice that it is the correct size
-    look like `fwrite` handles the interrupted `write` system call by using the
+    (1GB).
+For MacOS it look like `fwrite` handles the interrupted `write`
-    return value (and `errno`) to pick up at the point where the system call was
+    system call by using the return value (and `errno`) to pick up at the
-    interrupted.
+    point where the system call was interrupted.
+The `fwrite` function isolates
+    the caller from the underlying details of having signals interrupt the
+    system calls.